Southern Darwin’s Frog Facts

 Southern Darwin’s Frog Distribution, Habitat, and Ecology

-Even there, though, it only appears in a small swathe of the continent.
+Even there, though, the awesome amphibian only appears in a very small swathe of the continent.
 All known sightings of this rare amphibian occurred in the countries of Argentina and Chile.
 For the moment, no evidence of the unique creature ever appearing outside of that small range exists.

-It also displays preferences in its choice of habitat.
+It also displays clear and strong preferences regarding its choice of habitat.
 The vast majority of known individuals live within the boundaries of the Valdivian Temperate Rain Forest.
 It most often inhabits forested areas and glades.
 It lives at altitudes up to 3,600 ft (1,100 m) above sea level.

 Most frequently it makes its home in a variety of ecosystems.
-These usually include coarse woody debris, mossy areas, and grasslands.
+These regions usually include areas of coarse woody debris, mossy areas, and grasslands.
 The presence of bushes and small trees appears to augment its survivability.
-Slow moving streams and bogs also seem to be a favorite.
+Slow moving streams and bogs also seem to be a clear favorite.

 Intriguingly, the Southern Darwin’s Frog developed a widely varied diet.
-Due to this, it feeds on a range of small local invertebrate species.
-Its native habitat provides it with an abundance of prey.
+Due to this adaptation, it feeds on a broad range of small local invertebrate species.
+Its native habitat seerves to provide it with an abundance of prey.
 Like many related animals, it primarily feeds as an ambush predator.

 Subsequent to mating, the females typically lay anywhere from 4 – 10 eggs.
-Exceptional broods, though, may total as many as 40.
-Males can usually only brood 5 – 8 tadpoles at a time, however.
+Exceptional broods, though, occasionally total as many as 40 of these.
+Males usually only have the ability to brood 5 – 8 tadpoles at a time, however.
 An average lifespan for this impressive species seems to be 10 – 15 years.

 Species Sharing Its Range